Baltic Sea Region

 Baltic100BestRestaurants.eu presents the list of the 100 best restaurants in Baltic Sea Region (Quality List).
 These are the most famous „Baltic” tables, exceptional establishments.

-Baltic100BestRestaurants.eu aggregates the notes of different guides (Michelin, Gault&Millau, TripAdvisor, White Guide, Andy Hayler' Restaurant Guide, Poland 100 Best Restaurants ) in order to calculate a finer and more objective overall score.
+Baltic100BestRestaurants.eu aggregates the notes of different guides (Michelin, Gault&Millau, The World'50 Best Restaurants, La Liste, TripAdvisor, White Guide, Andy Hayler' Restaurant Guide, Poland 100 Best Restaurants ) in order to calculate a finer and more objective overall score.
 This is the Quality score of the restaurant which makes it possible to establish the list of the best restaurants in Baltic Sea Region.

 The flavour of Denmark is a fascinating mixture, embracing both the gourmet aspects of The New Nordic kitchen as well as the traditional local cuisine.

 Known for the high quality of its food products such as bacon, beer, dairy products, fish & seafood, and cookies.
 Denmark is a leader when it comes to organic food, with much food production taking place in close harmony with nature.